jasonnerothin/jasonnerothin.github.io/2014-02-18-index-projection.md

 > **Big Idea** <br/>
 > Restricting the projection co-domain (size of all possible inputs) reduces the size of the
-> memory required to store the domain (geometrically).
+> memory required to store the domain.
+This reduction is geometric and has the same degree
+> as the number of input dimensions, before further optimization.

 We will make frequent use of this observation in our upcoming, real-world example.